msolarig/zorg/README.md

 ## Simple Interface

-Just provide an map (config file) and the engine will assemble itself! loading into memory the desired auto, database, and required configs to run a custom process.
+Just provide a map (config file) and the engine will assemble itself! loading into memory the desired auto, database, and required configs to run a custom process.

 ![Alt text](/assets/readme/screenshots/ss_tui.png?raw=true "ss_tui")